hosseinoliabak/cisco/Switching/06_2_aaa_dot1x.md

 of the switch or its IP address, so any means other than a Layer 2 protocol is not possible.
 This is why the PC must also have an 802.1X-capable application or client software.

 The idea behind AAA is that a user has to authenticate before getting access to the network.
 The fa0/1 interface on SW1 will be blocked and you are not even getting an IP address.
-The only thing the user is allowed to do is send his/her credentials which will be forwarded to the AAA server.
+The only thing the user is allowed to do is send his/her credentials (machine, user, or MAC address (for printers usually) ) which will be forwarded to the AAA server.
 If your credentials are OK the port will be unblocked and you will be granted access to the network.
+1. The client sends an EAPOL-Start packet to initiate the EAP authentication
+2. The authenticator replies with an EAP-Request/Identity packet to request identification
+3. The client sends its identity
+4. The information is forwarded to the RADIUS server in a RADIUS-Access request packet
+5. The RADIUS replies with an Access Challenge packet requesting the password
+6. The authenticator requests the password from the client
+7. The client replies with a Response/Auth packet, which contains the pasasword
+8. The password is forwarded to the RADIUS server, which then replies with an Access-Accept packet to grant the access
+9. The authenticator sends an EAP-Success packet to the client with a confirmation that the credentials are OK
+10. The client can now send the user data

 <img src="https://user-images.githubusercontent.com/31813625/32982677-3fd7e308-cc56-11e7-9198-8cce2f610ee1.png" width="528" height="134" />